118P/Shoemaker–Levy

-118P/Shoemaker–Levy (also known as periodic comet Shoemaker–Levy 4) is a comet discovered by astronomers Carolyn and Eugene M. Shoemaker and David Levy.
+118P/Shoemaker–Levy (also known as Shoemaker–Levy 4) is a Jupiter-family comet discovered by astronomers Carolyn and Eugene M. Shoemaker and David Levy.

 During the 2010 apparition the comet became as bright as apparent magnitude 11.5.

-The comet nucleus is estimated to be 4.8 kilometers in diameter.

-On December 3, 2015, comet Shoemaker–Levy 4 will pass 0.0442 AU from asteroid 4 Vesta.
+On 3 December 2015, comet Shoemaker–Levy 4 passed 0.0442 AU from asteroid 4 Vesta.

 This comet should not be confused with Comet Shoemaker–Levy 9 (D/1993 F2) which spectacularly crashed into Jupiter in 1994.

+Physical characteristics

+Hubble observations in 2004 estimated that the nucleus of Shoemaker–Levy 4 is estimated to be about 4.8 km in diameter.
+Follow-up observations in 2011 revealed that it is slightly larger, at 5.22 km in diameter.